ahing/credit-card-approval-prediction/README.md

 ## Conclusion

-All in all, many of the models with the baseline data returned about the same results.
-All though their prediction of true negatives (predicting those that are not a risky client) were excellent, they didn't have great results when it came to predicting true postives (those that were risky clients).
+All in all, the best 2 models that came out of this analysis were the Random Forest and model with SMOTE data.
+Their recall values were over %60 and had accuracies over 90%.

-Undersampling the data did give a better result in terms of recall.
-An underasmpled ramdom forest model predicted 54% of risky clients.
-Due to these results, I would suggest using this model going forward due to it's ability to predict risky clients.
+Undersampling the data did give a better result in terms of recall; however there was a significant drop in useable data.

 In the future to imporove these models, several things can be done.
 Number 1 would be to try and improve the overall recall value without undersampling.
 This could be done with more parameter tuning.
 There were also some features in these models that probably unnecessary like: email, phone, and  work phone to name a few.
 Reducing noise in these dataset would have probably have a positive affect.